thymeleaf/thymeleaf-docs/docs/tutorials/extendingthymeleaf.md

 2.1.
 Dialects
 -------------

-If you've read the _Using Thymeleaf_ tutorial before getting here –which you should have done–, you should know that what you've been learning all this time was not exactly _Thymeleaf_, but rather its _Standard Dialect_ (or the _SpringStandard Dialect_, if you've also read the _Thymeleaf + Spring_ tutorial).
+If you've read the _Using Thymeleaf_ tutorial before getting here ---which you should have done---, you should know that what you've been learning all this time was not exactly _Thymeleaf_, but rather its _Standard Dialect_ (or the _SpringStandard Dialect_, if you've also read the _Thymeleaf + Spring_ tutorial).